 If you’re not offering any of these, don’t give up on Valentine’s Day email marketing yet.
 Here’s a survey conducted by YouGov to consider:

 As you can see, the top-5 gifts from the NRF is only representing the majority — other businesses can join the party too!
-For example, clothing and gadget retailers, or even cleaning companies are free to use the opportunity to make a quick seasonal buck as well.
+For example, clothing and gadget retailers, or even cleaning companies are free to use the opportunity to drive a seasonal revenue boost as well.
 And even if your niche is not on this large list, don’t forget that people are different and some of them would want a quirkier gift for the occasion.

 So, we’ve prepared some quick-win strategies to level up your holiday email marketing content strategy, avoid email mistakes and transform your newsletter into a Valentine’s Day conversion machine, be it regular marketing or transactional emails.